pmarimuthu/hemasthoughts/src/stories/digital/01-succeed-with-digital-marketing/README.md

 ---
 sidebar: auto
 author: Hema Thiruchelvam
+meta:
+  - name: title
-Title: Hemas Thoughts on How to Succeed with Digital Marketing?
+    content: Hemas Thoughts on How to Succeed with Digital Marketing?
+  - name: description
-description: How to Succeed with Digital Marketing?
+    content: How to Succeed with Digital Marketing?
+  - name: keywords
+    content: Digital Marketing

-prev: ../starting-a-healthy-lifestyle/
+prev: /stories/
-next: ../deep-marketing-automation/
+next: /stories/digital/02-deep-marketing-automation/
 ---

 ## How to Succeed with Digital Marketing? <Badge text="digital" type="error" />